wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 ##### Tract 1: Ravens

 1. Village of Barovia (area E, chapter 13)
+	* Father Donavich suggests that Ireena be brought to the fortified town of Vallaki.
+	* Morgantha, the night hag in the guise of an old woman, should communicate that Strahd comes to a place called Yester Hill on occasion to gaze upon an image of his , even though he knows it can’t be real.
+The
-2. Town of Vallaki (area N, chapter 5)
+1. Town of Vallaki (area N, chapter 5)
-3. Wizard of Wines (area W, chapter 12)
+2. Wizard of Wines (area W, chapter 12)
-4. Yester Hill (area Y, chapter 14)
+3. Yester Hill (area Y, chapter 14)
-5. Amber Temple (area X, chapter 13)
+4. Amber Temple (area X, chapter 13)

 Add cards to reading:
 * Torturer (9 of Swords/Spades)